|

 Midway was first underway on October 12, 1945 and performed her first arrested

-landing of an F4U-4 Corsair.
-Her Caribbean shakedown cruise lived up to all
+74. Her Caribbean shakedown cruise lived up to all expectations, the only

-Atlantic where she commenced flight training exercises in earnest.
-A few months
+in the Atlantic where she commenced flight training exercises in earnest.
+A few

-in the Labrador Sea and Davis Strait, MIDWAY, three destroyers and a fleet oiler
+the Labrador Sea and Davis Strait, Midway, three destroyers and a fleet oiler

 conducted a cold weather evaluation of aircraft, personnel and ships.
 Embarked